-Under the Fair Housing Act (FHA), individuals with a disability may be entitled to keep an "assistance animal" as a reasonable accommodation in housing facilities provided the assistance animal is necessary to afford the person with a disability an equal opportunity to use the housing unit or participate in the housing service if there is an identifiable relationship or nexus between the individual's disability and the assistance the animal provides (75 Fed.
+Under the Fair Housing Act (FHA), individuals with a disability may be entitled to keep an "an emotional support animal (ESA)" as a reasonable accommodation in housing facilities provided the ESA is necessary to afford the person with a disability an equal opportunity to use the housing unit or participate in the housing service if there is an identifiable relationship or nexus between the individual's disability and the treatment the animal provides (75 Fed.
 Reg.
 63834.63835).
-For animals to be designated as "assistance animals" students are required to demonstrate that their animal is a reasonable accommodation for an emotional or mental health disability (defined as an impairment that substantially limits one or more major life activities).
-Demonstrating this need requires documentation from a treating medical or mental health provider (not related to the student) certifying that the assistance animal is part of a prescribed treatment plan for the disabling condition.
-This documentation must be submitted with a request to Disability Services in the Center for Academic Excellence, prior to bringing the animal to campus.
+For animals to be designated as "emotional support animals" students are required to demonstrate that their animal is a reasonable accommodation for an emotional or mental health disability (defined as an impairment that substantially limits one or more major life activities).
+Demonstrating this need requires documentation from a treating medical or mental health provider, not related to the student and one who has an established relationship with the student to verify how the ESA is part of a prescribed treatment plan for the disabling condition.
+This documentation must be submitted with a request to Disability Resources in the Center for Academic Excellence, prior to bringing the animal to campus.
+The process to acquire an ESA may take up to 60 days from request.

-For the full and most current version of this policy please contact Disability Services .
+For the full and most current version of this policy please contact Disability Resources.

-Sexual Misconduct (Title IX) Policy and Procedures
+Sex Discrimination and Sex-Based Harassment (Title IX) Policy and Procedures

 Illinois College is committed to creating, fostering and maintaining an educational, employment, business and campus environment that is free of discrimination on the basis of sex, including sexual misconduct, as required by Title IX and other laws.
-Illinois College does not tolerate discrimination on the basis of sex, sexual orientation, and gender identity or expression and is dedicated to prohibiting such conduct in all aspects of college life consistent with the College's Mission Statement, Vision Statement, Values Statement and Strategic Plan as well as the provisions of Title IX of the Education Amendments of 1972 and all other applicable state and federal laws.
-View the policy in its entirety on the Sexual Misconduct / Title IX webpage.
+Illinois College does not tolerate discrimination on the basis of sex, sexual orientation, gender identity or expression, and pregnant or parenting status and is dedicated to prohibiting such conduct in all aspects of college life consistent with the College's Mission Statement, Vision Statement, Values Statement and Strategic Plan as well as the provisions of Title IX of the Education Amendments of 1972 and all other applicable state and federal laws.